 To present a more intuitive comparison, we also included the identified pulsar halo LHAASO J0622+3749 \citep{2021PhRvL.126x1103A} in our figure, represented by a star symbol, located near Geminga and PSR B0656+14 \citep{2017Sci...358..911A}.
 Its parameters are summarized in Table \ref{table:pulsar}.
 For the $\gamma$-Cygni region, we adopted the TeV extension size of $\theta = 0.23^\circ$ in our calculations.
 Since the distance to the pulsar is unknown, we considered 1.0 kpc and 2.0 kpc as the minimum and maximum distances, assuming PSR J2021+4026 is associated with the SNR.
 The corresponding radii for each scenario are 4.014 pc and 8.028 pc, respectively, and they are shown with different squares in the Figure \ref{fig:5}.
 From the lower panel of Figure \ref{fig:5}, it is hard to definitively attribute the TeV emission to a potential pulsar halo.
 However, we note that the green square, representing the larger distance (2.0 kpc), is situated near the boundary of shadow region, but not within it.
 Considering that the pulsar's age is only 77 kyr, we suggest that this source might be in an intermediate stage of transitioning from a PWN to a pulsar halo.
 This implies that the halo has not yet fully formed, causing its $\dot{E}$ and $\varepsilon_{\rm e}$ to fall between those of a typical PWN and a mature pulsar halo.
 Additionally, we observe that the calculated $\varepsilon_{\rm{e}}(L_{\gamma})$ is approximately 0.17 eV/cm$^3$ under the 2.0 kpc assumption.
 This suggests that even if the actual distance is much greater (e.g., 4.0 kpc), the energy density would not decrease sufficiently to fall entirely within the shaded area.
 These results contrast sharply with those for the three identified pulsar halos shown with stars in Figure \ref{fig:5}, which are all located in the shaded areas in the bottom panels.
-In the meantime, numerical simulations suggest that the morphology of a pulsar halo can exhibit highly asymmetric and distorted shapes, especially when the coherence length of the interstellar turbulence exceeds 10 pc \citep{2018MNRAS.479.4526L}.
-Furthermore, \citet{2024arXiv240702478B} shows an offset between the brightest TeV excess and pulsar position.
-This implies that, in extreme cases, the actual extent of the halo may be difficult to measure due to the filamentary structure caused by asymmetric diffusion of cosmic rays \citep{2012PhRvL.108z1101G,2013PhRvD..88b3010G}.
-Therefore, further investigations of this region using high-resolution detectors across other wavelengths are essential to better constrain the parameter space, such as e.g. the magnetic field strength and its direction.
+In the meantime, recent numerical simulations suggest that the morphology of a pulsar halo can exhibit highly asymmetric and distorted shapes, especially when the coherence length of the interstellar turbulence exceeds 10 pc \citep{2018MNRAS.479.4526L}.
+Furthermore, the simulations of \citet{2024arXiv240702478B} show an offset between the brightest TeV excess and the pulsar position.
+This implies that, in extreme cases, the actual extension size of the halo may be difficult to measure due to the filamentary structure caused by asymmetric diffusion of cosmic rays \citep{2012PhRvL.108z1101G,2013PhRvD..88b3010G}.
+Therefore, further investigations of this region using high-resolution detectors across other wavelengths are essential.